-Vice President and Associate Provost and Dean of the Graduate School
+Vice President and Associate Provost for Graduate Studies and Dean of the Graduate School

 Michael Hildreth was named vice president and associate provost for graduate studies and dean of the Graduate School, effective July 1, 2023.

 As dean, he oversees the master’s and doctoral programs within engineering, global affairs, the humanities, the sciences, business (doctoral), and the social sciences; is responsible for graduate policies and procedures; and provides services, support, and resources for graduate students in the areas of recruitment and admissions, professional development, wellness, community, financial support, and degree completion.
 He also oversees the Office of Postdoctoral Affairs and the Moreau Faculty Development Program and works closely with the vice president for research and the associate deans for graduate education from the University’s colleges and schools.